backand/docs/source/includes/_sdk.md

   });
 ```

 Getting started with the SDK is as simple as configuring your application access details, initializing the SDK, and calling a `getList()` function for one of the objects in your system.
 You configure the SDK with your application's `APP_NAME` and `ANONYMOUS_TOKEN`.
-Once you've called `init()` with these values, the SDK will use this data to automaticaly manage authentication headers for API requests to your app's REST API.
+Once you've called `init()` with these values, the SDK will use this data to automatically manage authentication headers for API requests to your app's REST API.

 ```json
 // Sample response